willcrichton/tyrade/README.md

 }
 ```

-A simple type-level program is to compute the maximum of two security levels.
+A simple type-level program is to compute the maximum of two security levels `S1` and `S2`.
 That is, if `S1 = S2 = Low`, then return `Low`, else return `High`.
 To encode this program in Rust traits, we turn the `MaxLevel` function into a trait, with an `impl` for each condition.

 ```rust
 trait ComputeMaxLevel<Other> {